 - Solution: Ask why the move, and find out if data should be considered continuous.
 In the example, we started a new dataset to make it clear that any integration was up to a user.

-If you followed the practices above to described this dataset as “ongoing”, you should update it one more time and make it clear that no more data are expected.
+If you followed the practices above to describe a dataset as “ongoing”, you should update it one more time and make it clear that no more data are expected.

 - Edit the title.